SEC logo

 Governance

-The SEC is incorporated under the Corporations Act 2001 (Cth) and is declared a state-owned company under the State Owned Enterprises Act 1992 (Vic).
+SEC Victoria Pty Ltd is a state-owned energy company incorporated under the Corporations Act 2001 (Cth) and declared a state-owned company under the State Owned Enterprises Act 1992 (Vic).

 SEC Board of Directors